 After a divorce, it is critical to make sure that your custody and visitation rights are secured.
 You also want to protect the best interests of your children.
-A Roanoke child custody and visitation lawyer can help you do that.
-At Johnson Law PLC, we have the experience to assist you in protecting your custody interests during divorce or in a dispute between grandparents, custodial parents or unmarried parents.
-We will take the time to understand your unique situation and develop an appropriate solution to protect your custody interests as well as issues of child support.
+A child custody and visitation lawyer can help you do that.
+At the Roanoke firm of Johnson Law PLC, we have the experience to assist you in protecting your custody interests during divorce, or in a dispute between grandparents, custodial parents or unmarried parents.
+We will take the time to understand your unique situation and develop an appropriate solution to protect your custody interests, as well as resolve issues of child support.

 How The Court Determines Custody

 The resolution of child custody and visitation disputes requires divorcing parents to act rationally in their child’s best interests at a time when they are facing the overwhelming stress of divorce.
-At Johnson Law PLC, our child custody attorney in Virginia helps you see that the best interests of the child are at the core of the legal standards used to determine custody.
+Our attorney helps you see that the best interests of the child are at the core of the legal standards used to determine custody.
 Factors considered by the court include:

 - The child’s preference